unional/type-plus/type-plus/ts/array/readme.md

 They are exposed under the `ArrayPlus` namespace, while some common ones are exposed at top-level.

-Here are the list of array methods and their corresponding type-level functions, if availableL
+Here are the list of array methods and their corresponding type-level functions, if available.

 - ✅ `at`: [`ArrayPlus.At`](#arrayplusat)
 - ✅ `concat`: [`Concat` | `ArrayPlus.Concat`](#arrayplusconcat) (`[...A, ...B]`)